ZenonSeth/respec/readme.md

   with the assumption that this is always enabled.
 There is also no functional difference in what can be achieved with formspecs by not supporting this element, so Respec assumes real coordinates are always on, and turning them off is not supported.

 - Size-less `field[]`<br>
-  **Reason**: This element only has an edge-case usage for trivial forms that don't require any laying out of elements.
+  **Reason**: This element only has an edge-case usage for trivial forms that don't require any laying out of elements.<br>
   Note that regular `field[]` elements and all their functionalities are fully supported.